If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Drain the water

 For this step, drain the water out of the ice machine again.
-As we instructed above, remove the drain plug, and drain the water into the sink or bucket.
+As instructed above, remove the drain plug, and drain the water into the sink or bucket.

 Rinse your portable ice maker